Broadcasting & Media

 - Science Direct – A huge database covering a wide array of topics including broadcasting and communications technology.

 - Google Scholar – always worth checking for academic books and journals.
-To get the most from it, make sure you’ve added Library Access to your browser.
+To get the most from it, make sure you've added Lean Library to your browser.

 - BARB for students – viewing data for TV.